Event Details

 Seven years after his debut feature THE HUMAN SURGE (2016) conjured a new cinematic vocabulary for navigating the age of digital global culture, Eduardo Williams returned to feature filmmaking with a not-quite sequel, THE HUMAN SURGE 3, which advances on its predecessor in its formal audacity, expansive scope, and hypnotic power.
 Adopting the digressive, world-roaming structure of role-playing games, THE HUMAN SURGE 3 tracks a cohort of characters–casting nonprofessional actors as avatars of global queer experience–as they wander and collide in far-flung locations in Sri Lanka, Peru, and Taiwan.
 While much has been made of the film’s technological novelty (Williams shot the film with a 360-degree camera, later framing the sequences by wearing a VR helmet), the film also returns us to the geographical, kinetic, and technological astonishment of early cinema, the emotional landscapes of Philippe Garrel, and the otherworldly immersion of Apichatpong Weerasethakul.
 One of the decade’s most original and essential films, THE HUMAN SURGE 3 forges, in the words of critic Beatrice Loayza, “a borderless realm rife with thrilling potential.”

-Following the film, Williams will appear for discussion and audience Q&A.
+Following the film, Williams will appear for discussion and audience Q&A with Michael Metzger, Pick-Laudati Academic Curator for Cinema and Media Arts at the Block Museum.

 Co-presented with support from the Michael and Jane Hoffman Visiting Artist Series and the MFA in Documentary Media at Northwestern.